-PLU Religious Inclusion & Accommodation Statement
+PLU Religious Inclusion & Accommodation Policy

 (for Students, Faculty, and Staff)

-As a University rooted in the tradition of Lutheran Higher Education, enacting a mission of critical inquiry, service, leadership, and care, and committed to Diversity, Justice, and Sustainability, Pacific Lutheran University values the various religious and spiritual traditions and practices within our campus community and supports faculty, staff, and students in living them out.
+As a University rooted in the tradition of Lutheran Higher Education, enacting a mission of critical inquiry, service, leadership, and care, and committed to Diversity, Justice, and Sustainability, Pacific Lutheran University values the multiple religious and spiritual traditions and practices within our campus community and supports faculty, staff, and students in living them out.
 This also includes supporting community members in the process of exploration and asking critical questions with regard to faith and spirituality.

-Resources to Support Religious Practice
+Resources to Support Religious & Spiritual Life at PLU

 Multi-Faith Meditation & Prayer Space: All members of the PLU community have access to our Multi-Faith Meditation & Prayer Space, located on the main floor of the Anderson University Center, and are invited to use this space for their personal practice.

 Interfaith Working Groups: Campus Ministry pulls together ad hoc groups of students, faculty, and staff to work on various interfaith projects, events, and policies.

 Student Clubs: Several religious and secular student clubs are currently active.
 If you would like to start a religious student club, please consult the Associate Director for Campus Life.

 Chapel Break: Chapel takes place during Chapel Break, Mondays, Wednesdays, and Fridays from 10:30-11:00am.
 Consult the Chapel website for current semester offerings.